menggg22/menggg22.github.io/_pages/about.md

 ---
 I am a fifth-year Ph.D. candidate in the Department of Computer Science and Engineering, [University of Notre Dame](https://www.nd.edu/), Notre Dame, IN, USA, working with [Prof. X. Sharon Hu](https://sites.nd.edu/xsharon-hu/).
 I am also the recipient of a university fellowship.

 I am currently working on accelerating the emerging memory-intensive applications with the advanced development from the underlying hardware.
 My current research interests are machine learning, software-hardware co-design, in-memory computing and computing with emerging technologies.
-I have published several hardware/software codesign works as the first author in top EDA conferences: Design automation & test in europe (DATE), Design automation conference (DAC), Asia, and south pacific DAC (ASPDAC).
+I have published several hardware/software codesign works as the first author in top EDA conferences: Design automation conference (DAC), International Conference on Computer-Aided Design (ICCAD), Design automation & test in europe (DATE), Asia, and south pacific DAC (ASPDAC).

 Previously, I graduated with highest honor on the B.E. degree in microelectronic science and engineering from [Zhejiang University](https://www.zju.edu.cn/english/), Zhejiang, China, in 2019.